 This short-term certificate provides additional specialized knowledge in the area of accounting for A/P, A/R, and Inventory methods for the skilled worker.
-It is unlikely that employers will hire students who have only completed this certificate of proficiency; coursework may be applied towards a one-year certificate in Accounting or a two-year AS degree in Accounting.
+It is unlikely that employers will hire students who have only completed this certificate of proficiency; coursework may be applied towards a one-year certificate in accounting or a two-year AS Degree in Business (including the specialty option in Accounting).

-CORE REQ UIREMENTS CRE DITS
+CORE REQU JIREMENTS Credi its

-A minimum "C" grade or better required for all core require ments.
+A minimum "C" grade or better required for all core requiren nents.

 ACCT 110 ACCOUNTING FOR A/P, A/R, AND

 INVENTORY 5

 ACCT& 201 PRINCIPLES OF ACCOUNTING I 5

 ACCT& 202 PRINCIPLES OF ACCOUNTING II 5

 ACCT& 203 PRINCIPLES OF ACCOUNTING III 5

-SUB-TOTAL UNITS 20
+Sub-Total Units .
+20

-TOTAL UNITS 20
+Total Units .
+20